math123456789/mko/README.md

 A JOIN clause is used to combine rows from two or more tables, based on a related column between them.

-There are different types of joins
+There are Different types of joins

 + **INNER JOIN**: The INNER JOIN keyword selects records that have matching values in both tables